Program overview

 Featured Experiences

-• Field experiences that enhance understanding of real-world applications.
+• Field Experience: Hands-on experiences that connect theoretical knowledge with real-world applications.

 Career Options

-• Software Developer: Design and implement software solutions to meet user needs and improve functionality.
+• Software Developer: Design and implement software solutions, applying programming skills and knowledge of computing principles.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.